vmule/dotfiles/README.md

-# env
+# dotfiles
-Collection of scripts and dot files to setup a new machine
+Collection of scripts and dotfiles to setup my env.